ScriptsOfTribute/.github/profile/README.md

 6. Compile your bot
 Just run `dotnet build` in `ScriptsOfTribute-Core\Bots` folder.
 A `Bots.dll` file should be created in the folder - you can use it to test your bot by copying that to the `GameRunner` folder, where you can test your bot against our sample bots or your other bots.

+## External Language
+There's a possibility to use different language than C# to create a bot thanks to [ExternalAIAdadpter](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Engine/src/AI/ExternalAIAdapter.cs).
+For now engine is built to work with Python files, but enabling other languages is easy.
+In such cases please contact us.
+If you plan to create a bot in different language you have to parse game state from stdin which will come in json format ending with EOT string as an "End of Transmission" sign.
+Forming this object is done in [Game State class](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Engine/src/Serializers/GameState.cs) in `SerializeGameState` method.
+To understand more how these objects look please check [tests](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/blob/master/Tests/utils/JSONSerializeTests.cs).
+In case of any problem fastest way to get help or any information is through our [discord](https://discord.gg/RSZjNHuHGm).

 ## Example Agents

 Feel free to study our [example agents](https://github.com/ScriptsOfTribute/ScriptsOfTribute-Core/tree/master/Bots/src), to familiarize yourself more with the infrastructure of the project.
 You can also use code from them to create your own code.